 Larry Van De Valk is Executive Director of the Empire State Food and Agricultural Leadership Institute, or LEAD New York, a leadership development program for adult professionals in the food, agricultural and natural resource industries.
 His research interests are in the areas of leadership development theory, program evaluation, and the social capital building effect of leadership development initiatives.

-Lindy Williams's academic interests are focused geographically in Southeast Asia and the United States, and substantively in the areas of family sociology and how family processes and dynamics affect are influenced by changing social, economic, and environmental conditions.
+Lindy Williams's academic interests are focused geographically in Southeast Asia and substantively in the areas of family sociology and population dynamics.
+Her research examines how both are influenced by changing social, economic, and environmental conditions.